Gardimy/GDM_Bookstore/README.md

 ## 🔭 Future Features <a name="future-features"></a>

+- Use store, actions and reducers in React.
+- Connect React and Redux.

 - [ ] **Updates will be made shortly to make the page interactive**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>